 Colon Cancer Prevention

-The anthocyanins also reduce the risk of colon cancer significantly, which is the third leading cancer in America.
-Hence, regular consumption of cherries has been recommended.
-The benefits of cherry juice can also be reaped by people suffering from heart problems.
-The anthocyanins lower heart attack and stroke risks.
+The anthocyanins reduces the risk of colon cancer significantly, which is the third leading cancer in America so regular consumption of cherries has been recommended.
+It is also beneficial for people suffering from heart problems.
+It lowers heart attack and stroke risks.

 It is said that anthocyanins present in tart cherries make them ten times more pain-relieving than aspirin.
 However, other varieties of cherries are also able to give equal benefits, if not more.
 Other than for relieving arthritic pain, it can also be used for relieving regular muscle pain and inflammation.

 Although research is still being done on the potency of this juice in alleviating post-exercise inflammation and reducing muscle pain, regular exercisers are said to have benefited greatly from it.
 These benefits are attributed to anti-inflammation power of the antioxidants and anthocyanins in cherries.

 Nervous and Circulatory System Remedy

 People with circulation problems are known to benefit from the healing properties of anthocyanins.
 They ensure healthy nerve functioning.
 Along with these benefits, anthocyanins also have anti-cancer properties.
 They halts cell transformation that leads to cancer.

 Although melatonin is produced in the body, with age the capacity of the body to produce this antioxidant reduces.
 Due to this it is seen that old people find it difficult to sleep.
 Drinking cherry juice often proves to be of help in treating this condition.

 The other benefits of cherry juice include:

-- Strengthening of the immune system
+Strengthening of the immune system

-- Reduction in stress-related conditions
+Reduction in stress-related conditions

-- Harnessing mood swings
+Harnessing mood swings